pritamhazra21/big-data/ch3.md

 Avro serialization is widely used in big data processing frameworks like Apache Hadoop and Apache Kafka.
 It enables efficient storage, processing, and exchange of structured data across different systems, programming languages, and platforms.
 The use of schemas allows for schema evolution and backward compatibility, making Avro a flexible and scalable choice for handling diverse data sources in a distributed environment.

-## 9. what are the advantage and disadvantage of hadoop over java serilization
+## 9. what are the advantage and disadvantage of hadoop over java serialization

 Hadoop serialization and Java serialization serve different purposes and have distinct advantages and disadvantages.
 Let's compare them: